hopexmooon/Election_Analysis/README.md

 **Election-Audit Results**:

-<ins>* How many votes were cast in this congressional election?</ins>
+* How many votes were cast in this congressional election?

 There were a total of 369,711 votes casted

-<ins>* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.</ins>
+* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 There were three counties that we could analyze: Jefferson, Denver, Arapahoe.
 From the three, Denver had the higest turnover rate with 82.8% (306,055 votes) of votes coming from that county.
 Second was Jefferson with 10.5% (38,855 votes) of the vote and Arapahoe with 6.7% (24,801 votes).